Balcony harvest … #tomatoes #friedgreentomatoes #atleastididntkillit

 Cinéma Cinémas, 1984 — legendary cinematographer Stanley Cortez on shooting The Night of the Hunter and working with Charles Laughton:

 The sharp contrasts in this picture, that was strictly my invention, and fortunately Charles agreed with that interpretation… [Film stock] Tri-X had first come out around then, and I had used it on Black Tuesday, where I experimented with a scene shot entirely by the light of one candle.
 I understand Mr. Kubrick is saying that Barry Lyndon is the first feature to shoot scenes with nothing but the light from some candles, but actually our scene with just one candle was the first.
 Anyway, the sensitivity on the Tri-X was faster than on the [filmstock] we were used to using.
 I used it on The Night of the Hunter not because of the technical phase but strictly for its dramatic properties.
 I wanted those deep blacks, because I felt that it would give me an added dramatic punch in there when a sequence called for it.
 I’m a firm believer in black.
 I don’t want to use the word ‘startle,’ but it holds you, like a diamond and its reflections, it magnetizes you. —Stanley Cortez

 For more film related items throughout the day, follow Cinephilia & Beyond on Twitter.
 Get Cinephilia & Beyond in your inbox by signing in.
 You can also follow our RSS feed.
 Please use our Google Custom Search for better results.
-If you enjoy Cinephilia & Beyond, please consider making a small donation to keep it going:
+If you enjoy Cinephilia & Beyond, please consider making a small donation to keep it going.

-Has The Strain made your heart skip a beat?
+Can Nora cope with her new reality?
 Thanks for checking-in.
 Share this one proudly.
 It’s from our friends at FX.